This post may include affiliate links. Please read the disclosure at the bottom of our “About” page to learn more about our affiliate program.

 As with any investment, it’s impossible to predict exactly how much money you’ll make by investing through the Acorns investment app.
 There are just so many variables to take into account: Which portfolio you choose, the assets that make up that portfolio, etc.

-That being said, I am currently invested in the Aggressive Acorns portfolio, and I’ve seen a 1-year return of just under 14 percent for 2017.
-This return will vary by year (2017 was a rockstar year for the stock market, after all).
-But all in all, not too shabby!
+That being said, I am currently invested in the Aggressive Acorns portfolio, and I’ve seen a 5-year return of just under 44% from 2015 to 2021.

 The specific portfolios that Acorns has built have not been around long enough for us to analyze their average 1-year, 5-year, 10-year, or lifetime yields (as we typically get with more established investment portfolios), but I expect that this information will become available as the portfolios age.

-To me, one of the coolest features of the Acorns app is the “Potential” tab on the homepage.
-When you click on this tab, you’ll be presented with a graph that plots out a likely scenario of how your account will grow in value.
+To me, one of the coolest features of the Acorns app is the ability to view your account’s potential future value.
+To do this, on the homepage you will see a little graph icon in the top right of the screen.
+When you click on this icon, you’ll be presented with a graph that plots out a likely scenario of how your account will grow in value.
 The “potential” graph is designed to help you understand why everyone tells you that investing is a long-term game, and how even just a small amount of money invested now could really grow over the years.

 That being said, there is no way to guarantee a specific return on your investments.
 The potential graph simply shows you what your returns would look like if the market continues to perform as it has averaged in the past.
 Your returns could ultimately be higher or lower but should be relatively close to what is projected here.